We heal, together. In relationship and in community.

 Trauma constricts our life force and narrows our experience – resolving trauma on a physiological and energetic level brings us back into the flow of life and opens us up to new possibilities.

-Somatic Trauma Resolution is a energetic and embodied approach for resolving patterns of trauma and supporting our whole being to come back into harmonic resonance with our self, the people who matter most to us.
+Somatic Trauma Resolution is an energetic and embodied approach for resolving patterns of trauma and supporting our whole being to come back into harmonic resonance with ourselves, the people who matter most to us. fibromyalgia chronic pain

 Talk.
 Touch, Move – In addition to talk therapy, we must include our physical body in the healing process.
 Numerous experts in the field of neurobiology and neurophysiology have researched the importance of this.

 In sessions, I combine Peter Levine’s Somatic Experiencing™, Co-Regulating Touch Somatic Bodywork for Trauma, Somatic Resilience & Regulation, Hanna Somatics and other modalities to create a safe and gentle process that allows your body to connect with its innate healing abilities.
 Co-Regulating Touch was created out of a need to help people who were not getting better with general bodywork, Somatic Experiencing and/or somatic-based practices.

 The underlying health and intelligence in your system are brought forward – which fosters resilience, your capacity to respond to stressful life events without going into overwhelm and staying in loving connection with your self and your loved ones.

 Healing Traumatic Stress with Somatic Trauma Resolution is helpful for integrating issues such as: chronic stress, anxiety or depression, chronic pain, chronic illness and compromised immune system function, insomnia, autoimmune disorders, emotional & early developmental trauma, medical trauma, surgeries, sexual trauma, eating disordered behaviours, addiction, car accidents, grief & loss, prenatal & birth trauma. fibromyalgia chronic pain